DanielYWoo/danielywoo.github.io/_posts/2023-02-13-health-check-probes-in-k8s.markdown

 - whether a dependency is initialized and ready to serve, such as a database connection pool.
 - and whether a component is overloaded once all dependencies are up and running.
 For instance, if the database connection pool is exhausted.

 If other errors are encountered, failing the readiness probes is unnecessary in most cases.
-For example, if a service pod fails to connect to a database and reports a connection reset or timeout (the connection pool is not exhausted), it is likely that the pod is still functional, and the problem may be due to a crashed database or network issues.
-Failing the readiness probe in such cases may not solve the problem and could potentially cause additional issues.
+For example, if a service pod fails to connect to a database and reports a connection reset or timeout (the connection pool is not exhausted), the problem may be due to a crashed database or network issues.
+Failing the readiness probe in such cases may not solve the problem of the database or network, and could potentially cause additional issues.

 Differentiating between an overloaded pod and dependencies can be challenging.
 Luckily, in most cases, it is acceptable not to differentiate them in a readiness probe if you have rate limit and HPA.

 Even if a dependency component is overloaded, failing the readiness probe may not be necessary if the component is not critical to the application.
 For example, if 90% of the APIs rely on a database, and only 10% depend on Redis, failing the readiness probe when Redis is overloaded could lead to traffic being removed from all pods, even though most of the APIs are still functional.
-Thus, it is important to consider the criticality of each dependency component before failing a readiness probe.
+Thus, it is important to consider the criticality of each dependency component before failing a readiness probe, don't be too sensitive to a non-critical dependency component.

 ## Startup Probe

 Originally, there were two types of probes in Kubernetes: readiness and liveness.
 However, people have encountered issues with slow-start containers.
 When a container takes a long time to start, Kubernetes does the first check on the liveness probe after `initialDelaySeconds`.
 If the check fails, Kubernetes attempts `failureThreshold` times with an interval of `periodSeconds`.
 If the liveness probe still fails, Kubernetes assumes that the container is not alive and restarts it.
 Unfortunately, the container will likely fail again, resulting in an endless cycle of restarting.

-You may want to increase `failureThreshold` and `periodSeconds` to avoid restarting, but it can cause longer detection and recovery times in case of a thread deadlock.
+You may want to increase `failureThreshold` and `periodSeconds` to avoid the endless restarting, but it can cause longer detection and recovery times in case of a thread deadlock.

 You may want to make the `initialDelaySeconds` longer to allow sufficient time for the container to start.
 However, it can be challenging to determine the appropriate delay since your application can run on various hardware.
 For instance, increasing `initialDelaySeconds` to 60 seconds to avoid this problem in one environment may cause unnecessary slow startup when deploying the service to a more advanced hardware that only requires 20 seconds to start.
 In such a scenario, Kubernetes waits for 60 seconds for the first liveness check, causing the pod to be idle for 40 seconds, and it still takes 60 seconds to serve.

 To address this issue, Kubernetes introduced the startup probe in 1.16, which defers all other probes until a pod completes its startup process.
 For slow-starting pods, the startup probe can poll at short intervals with a high failure threshold until it is satisfied, at which point the other probes can begin.

-If a container's components take a long time to be ready except for the API component, the container can report 200 in the liveness probe, the startup probe is not needed.
-Kubernetes will not restart the container endlessly, it will patiently wait until the readiness probe indicates that the container is "ready" then take traffic to the pod.
+If a container's components take a long time to be ready except for the API component, the container can simply report 200 in the liveness probe, and the startup probe is not needed.
+Because the API component will be ready and report 200 very soon, Kubernetes will not restart the container endlessly, it will patiently wait until all the readiness probes indicate that the containers are all "ready" then take traffic to the pod.

 The startup probe can be implemented in the same way as the liveness probe.
 Once the startup probe confirms that the container is initialized, the liveness probe will immediately report that the container is alive, leaving no room for Kubernetes to mistakenly restart the container.